ilichkaya/laravel-restify/docs-v2/content/en/search/sorting.md

 ## Sort using relation

-Sometimes you may need to sort by a `belongsTo` or `hasOne` relationship.
+Sometimes, you may need to sort using a `belongsTo` or `hasOne` relationship.

-This become a breeze with Restify.
-Firstly you have to instruct your sort to use a relationship:
+This becomes a breeze with Restify.
+First you have to instruct your sort to use a relationship:

 ### HasOne sorting

-Using a `related` relationship, it becomes very easy to define a sortable by has one related.
+By using a `related` relationship, it becomes very easy to define a sortable by having a related one.

 You simply add the `->sortable()` method to the relationship: